Taking Content Personalization to the Next Level: Graphs and Componentized Content Management

 Summary

 Componentized Content Management Systems and Knowledge Graphs are foundational elements that are key to providing content personalization.
 Organizations that personalize customer, employee, and partner experiences with these tools can create compelling digital experiences that surprise and delight.
 Our content management and graph specialists can help your organization build a true cutting edge personalization platform.
-If you are interested in learning more about our services in this area, you can reach us at [email protected].
+If you are interested in learning more about our services in this area, you can reach us at info@enterprise-knowledge.com.

 Joe Hilger Joe Hilger Joe is Enterprise Knowledge's COO.
 He has over 20 years experience leading and implementing cutting edge, enterprise-scale IT projects.
 He has worked with an array of commercial and public sector clients in a wide range of industries including financial services, healthcare, publishing, hotel and lodging, telecommunications, professional services, the federal government, non-profit, and higher education.
 Joe uses Agile development techniques to help his customers bridge the gap between business needs and technical implementation.
 He has a long track record of leading high-performance professional teams to deliver enterprise-level solutions that provide real value.
 His development teams have a strong record of client satisfaction, innovation and leadership.
 Joe is an expert in implementing enterprise-scale content, search, and data analytics solutions.
 He consults on these areas with organizations across the country and has spoken on a wide range of topics including enterprise search, enterprise content management, big data analytics, Agile development and content governance.
 More from Joe Hilger »